Ottoman Tunisia: Husainid Beys

 After 1705, the Bey of Tunisia was held by the Husaynid dynasty, which effectively governed Tunisia as a hereditary monarchy from 1705 to 1881.
 Although formally considered vassals of the Ottoman Empire until the 19th century, the beys of Tunis enjoyed a significant degree of independence and often conducted their own foreign affairs.

 The founder of the dynasty, Husayn ibn Ali (r.
 1705–1735), originally an Ottoman cavalry officer (agha of the spahis) of Cretan descent, ascended to power in 1705.
 His military units were part of the Tunisian forces that repelled an Algerian invasion at the time.
 Subsequently, the Turkish janissary corps appointed their own Dey as the new ruler.
 However, Husayn ibn Ali defied the Dey and garnered support from Tunisian khassa (notables), the ulama (religious scholars), and local tribes, despite being a Turkish-speaking outsider.
 By mobilizing native loyalties against the Turkish soldiery, he emerged victorious.
 As ruler, he aimed to portray himself as a popular Muslim leader invested in local welfare and prosperity.
-He appointed a Tunisian Maliki jurist as the qadi instead of an Hanafi preferred by the Ottomans and curtailed the legal authority of the janissaries and the Dey.
+He appointed a Tunisian Maliki jurist as the qadi instead of a Hanafi preferred by the Ottomans and curtailed the legal authority of the janissaries and the Dey.
 During his reign as Bey of Tunis, Husayn b.
 Ali supported agriculture, particularly the cultivation of olive orchards, and initiated public works projects, including mosques and madrassas (schools).
 His popularity was evident in 1715 when the Ottoman fleet's kapudan-pasha arrived in Tunis with a new governor to replace him; however, Husayn Bey convened a council comprising local civil and military leaders who rallied behind him, prompting the Ottoman Empire to relent.

 In 1735, a succession dispute arose between his nephew Ali (r.
 1735–1755) and his son Muhammad (r.
 1755–1759), who contested his cousin's claim.
 A bitter civil war ensued, culminating in 1740 with Ali's tenuous triumph.
 However, in 1756, after another decade of conflict, Muhammad ultimately prevailed, albeit not without continued interference from Algeria.